New Jersey Generals: 1986

 Almost from the moment he bought the Generals, Trump sought to use them as a vehicle to get an NFL team.
 To this end, he began advocating moving the USFL from a spring schedule to a fall schedule, directly opposite the NFL.
 Trump's long-term plans called for moving the Generals across the Hudson River to New York, which had not had a team play within its borders since the Jets moved from Shea Stadium in Queens to the Meadowlands after the 1983 season.
-He intended to have the renamed New York Generals play at Shea until the construction of a new 80,000-seat "Trump Stadium" in Manhattan.
+He intended to have the renamed New York Generals play at Shea until the construction of a new 80,000-seat "Trump Stadium" in Manhattan; the stadium never came to fruition.

 In 1984, Trump convinced most of his fellow owners to move to a fall schedule in 1986.
 He contended that if the USFL were to hold its own against the NFL, it would eventually force a merger with the more established league—in which the owners of any USFL teams included in a merger would see their investment more than double.

 The Generals acquired the assets of one of the teams displaced by the vote to move to the fall, the Houston Gamblers, during the extended off-season.
 This was widely reported as a merger, since the Generals inherited all of the Gamblers' player contracts—including those of quarterback Jim Kelly and wide receiver Ricky Sanders.
 Michaels was fired, replaced with former Gamblers coach Jack Pardee, who planned to bring Kelly and the Gamblers' high-powered run and shoot offense with him.
 Fans immediately dubbed the Kelly–Walker led Generals as the USFL's "Dream Team."

 However, the revamped Generals never played a down.
-The 1986 season was cancelled after the USFL won only a nominal one dollar verdict in an antitrust lawsuit against the NFL (which was trebled to three dollars due to it being an antitrust suit); the league folded soon afterward.
+The 1986 season was cancelled after the USFL won only a nominal one dollar verdict in an antitrust lawsuit against the NFL (which was tripled to three dollars due to it being an antitrust suit); the league folded soon afterward.

 Numerous Generals players, including Flutie, Walker, and center Kent Hull went on to productive NFL careers.
 Flutie also starred in the Canadian Football League; Hull (with Gambler quarterback Kelly) played in four Super Bowls with the Buffalo Bills, and Flutie was the last quarterback to have led the Bills to the NFL playoffs until the 2017 season.